 Equip yourself to make an impact in your community

 Prevention science careers are on the leading edge of community health planning and advocacy.
-Our graduates work as professors and researchers in university academic departments and research institutes.
+Our doctoral graduates often work as professors and researchers in university academic departments and research institutes.

 Master’s graduates typically obtain employment in: